 A few years ago at Christmas I made a bunch of gingerbread cookies that were all in the shape of my favourite farm animals.
 Which would be all farm animals except the rat.

-I put a lot of work into these stupid farm animal cookies that summed up my whole life into 3 delicious bites.
-I’m traditional but untraditional at the same time, I can cook delicious gingerbread and I’m way more fun than any of you.
+I put a lot of work into the stupid farm animal cookies but just stuck on a plate they didn’t display well.
 Without those cookies looking their best I was just another schmo having a Christmas Eve dinner so I needed to do something.

 I cut two triangles and screwed them into the back of the wood so it would act like a really, really long cookbook stand.